URL Parser

 Does this fetch the URL?

-No. It only parses the text of the URL locally and does not make a network request.
+No. It only parses the text of the URL with browser-side processing and does not make a network request.

 Can it parse query parameters?